Few people know that I contribute to few nonprofits and due to laws with hardening (internal security strategy), I needed to verify Vault

-Starting with the 7.0 release of OpenSSH, support for ssh-dss keys has been disabled by default at runtime due to their inherit weakness.
+Starting with the 7.0 release of OpenSSH, support for ssh-dss keys has been disabled by default at runtime due to their inherent weakness.
 If you rely on these key types, you will have to take corrective action or risk being locked out.
-Your best option is to generate new keys using strong algos such as rsa or ecdsa or ed25519.
+Your best option is to generate new keys using strong algorithms such as rsa or ecdsa or ed25519.
 RSA keys will give you the greatest portability with other clients/servers while ed25519 will get you the best security with OpenSSH (but requires recent versions of client & server).

 I tried a pull request on GitHub remove DSA for SSH and was refused.